rafaelcsilvadev/flutterDddTdd/lib/domain/README.md

 ## Test Domain

-This directory is the business logic.
-Can be organized for area.
+This directory contains the business logic and can be organized for area.